fabric8io/docker-maven-plugin/doc/manual.md

 * **docker.wait.time** Amount of time to wait during startup of a container (in ms)
 * **docker.wait.log** Wait for a log output to appear.
+* **docker.wait.shutdown** Time in milliseconds to wait between stopping a container and removing it.
 * **docker.workingDir** Working dir for commands to run in

 Any other `<run>` or `<build>` sections are ignored when this handler